Zhivko Milanov

-Zhivko Milanov (Живко Миланов; born 15 July 1984) is a Bulgarian former professional footballer who is currently an assistant manager of Lokomotiv Sofia.
+Zhivko Milanov (Живко Миланов; born 15 July 1984) is a Bulgarian former professional footballer.

 He was primarily deployed as a right back, but when needed he could also operate on the left side.
-Milanov was capped 28 times for the Bulgarian national team.
+Milanov was capped 28 times for the Bulgaria national team.

 Milanov spent the majority of his playing career at Levski Sofia, but he also had several stints abroad at Vaslui, Tom Tomsk and APOEL.

 After ending his playing career, in 2021 he became an assistant manager of Levski, later also spending some time as head coach of the club.

 Career

 Levski Sofia

 Milanov made his league debut in 2003.
 With Levski Sofia he reached the quarter finals of UEFA Cup in 2005–06.
 Next season, Levski Sofia reached the group-stage of UEFA Champions League, becoming the first Bulgarian team to do so.

 He became a Champion of Bulgaria in 2009.

 Vaslui

 Milanov joined Vaslui on 14 January 2010 on a 2 1/2-year contract.
 The deal was reported by media to be worth $350,000.
 He was seen as the perfect substitute for Vaslui's captain Buhuș, whose long-term injury would keep him out from the field for the rest of the season.
 He made his league debut against Gaz Metan Mediaş, wearing the number 20 for Vaslui.
 He did not missed a single match for his new team, and helped Vaslui finishing third in Liga I, and reaching the Romanian Cup final, eventually lost at the penalty shootout.
 After Buhuș's departure, he established himself as Vaslui's first-choice right back.

 On 23 July 2010, in Liga I's opening match, Milanov received his first red card since his arrival in Vaslui.
 Following Luz's long term-injury and Bălace's bad shape, Milanov was sent to play on the left side.
 However, because of Papp's unsuccessful try out on the right side, Milanov was sent back on his favourite position.
 In his second season in Vaslui, he ended third in Liga I, after a long battle, between Oţelul Galaţi, Poli Timişoara and SC Vaslui, for their first championship.

 On 23 July 2011, Milanov received his second red card, in Vaslui's opening match against Rapid București.
 On 19 August, he scored his first goal for Vaslui, against Sparta Prague helping his team qualify for the first time to the UEFA Europa League's Group Stages.